Responsive web design vs adaptive web design: which UI design makes for the best user experience and conversion rates? Find out here!

-The origins of Responsive
+The origins of responsive web design

 We’re living in the days of mobile-first, and we can’t always anticipate which device our users are going to use.
 As a result, a staggering number of today’s newer sites use responsive web design in order to cater to the multitude of users of today.
 But why should you use responsive?

-- Readability: Responsive delivers a single design that has slight variances from device to device.
+- Readability: Responsive design delivers a single design that has slight variances from device to device.
 The intention is to offer an overall universal look and feel without users having to zoom in and out of differently sized screens on their various devices.

-- Fluidity: in Responsive design, all components buttons, menus bars, images etc. are automatically scaled downed in order to respond suitably to the design features of each device.
+- Fluidity: in Responsive web design, all components buttons, menus bars, images etc. are automatically scaled downed in order to respond suitably to the design features of each device.
 This feature makes for an unchanging experience no matter which device you’re viewing a design on.

 - Consistent and complete experience: we know that it’s no longer enough to simply make sure your web content fits on a small screen—’mobile first’ is the way forward, so let’s keep it classy.
 With Responsive web design, the content, like the layout, remains consistent through all devices.
 Users are lazy, so we need to bring the information to them.
 When users can access all the information, across all mediums if and when possible, they get the bigger picture: a consistent and complete user experience.
 Additionally, as users are able to share their web content more easily from any of their devices, shared expectations will increase.